This post may contain affiliate links. We may earn money or products from the companies mentioned in this post.

 You’ve heard it before: adopt don’t shop!
 Adopting a dog in need is a wonderful option for future pet owners who are looking for a unique friend they can give new life to.
 But if it weren’t for dedicated rescue organizations, those adoptable dogs wouldn’t even be around to tell their harrowing stories.
 Below are four of our favorite (and very creative!) rescue groups that are pulling out all the stops to save our dogs.

 As if that wasn’t fantastic enough, 95% of these dogs are rescued from shelters.
 Not only are veterans gaining a new life, but so are their canine companions.
-The organization is only 5 years old, but they are making huge accomplishments every day.
-Currently they hope to pair 12 warriors a month with a service dog!
+The organization is only five years old, but they are making huge accomplishments every day.
+Currently, they hope to pair 12 warriors a month with a service dog!

-In just 5 years time, K9s for Warriors is definitely making a difference.
+In just five years, K9s for Warriors is definitely making a difference.
 Just check out their testimonials page for a glimpse at how life changing this organization has been for veterans across America.

 When considering the prospect of rescuing dogs, the biggest concern is often housing.
 But a lot of people forget about transportation!
 That’s where Pilots N Paws comes in.
 They’re a community of volunteer pilots who offer to fly dogs for the purposes of transporting them off of the streets, from kill shelters to rescue groups, and even from rescue groups to a new home.
 Transporting dogs can certainly be an expensive endeavor, so for volunteers to offer their time to fly these dogs is a huge asset to rescue groups.